offlinemark/spym/README.md

 - `spym`: The spym virtual machine, emulating a subset of the MIPS ISA.
 Capable of executing MIPS assembly source files *and* binaries produced by `spasm`.
   Includes a basic GDB-style debugger and REPL mode.
-- `spasm`: The spym assembler.
+- `spasm`: The spym assembler/linker.
 Produces SPYM format binaries.
 - `spread`: The spym reader.
 Displays information about and disassembles SPYM binaries.

+For fun, inside the `linux/` directory resides the source for a kernel module that enables native execution of SPYM binaries on Linux.

 > Note: spym does not include a lexer or parser, because they are outside the
 > scope of this learning exercise.
 Thus, it does not perform any kind of syntax
 > validation and will likely crash if you give it poorly formatted code.
 You
 > have been warned.

-## building
+## Building

 To build these utilities as location independent executables, make sure you have `python2.7` and `zip` available, and run